curbAA/micro-lab/README.md

 - Open up your web navigator of choice and type `"localhost:3222/home"` in the navigation bar - now you have your application running in your local network.

 ## What's happening
-Basically, this is an aplication that allows you to plot data from the micr:obit sensors(such as acceleration, magnetic orientation, and such), and put it to display in your machine.
+Basically, this is an aplication that allows you to plot data from the micro:bit's sensors (acceleration, magnetic orientation, and such), and put it to display in your machine.
 You can also, from your computer, send data and actions to the micro:bit, like a remote control.
 You can digitally toggle the IO pins in the microbit, or toggle a specific led on its screen, for example.

 This allows you to make tests in real time with your micro:bit, without to having to code it every time.
-Allowing for more interactive classroom experiences with the micro:bit,
+Allowing for more interactive classroom experiences with the micro:bit.